BOLOCAM GPS Archive

 To bypass searching and go directly to the data download locations, follow these links for

-The Version 2.0 release (hereafter v2) of the BGPS data includes images and a catalog.
-It will be described in a forthcoming paper by Ginsburg et al (2013).
+release (hereafter v2) of the BGPS data includes images and a catalog.
+It is described in Ginsburg et al (2013).

 The new images have improved fidelity and more uniform noise.
 The fields include all those in the original v1 release and some new data.
 There are new fields included in the BGPS v2 release, primarily in the outer galaxy but including some expansions in the inner galaxy.
 These include M17, IRAS 22172, a significant expansion in l and b around the l=110 region, Mon R2, NGC 2264, parts of the Orion A and B clouds, Sharpless 235, and scattered IRAS+CO selected fields at longitude 119, 123, 126, 129, 154, 169, 181, 182, 195, 201, and 217.
 IRSA provides a coverage map.